MINISTRY OF PETROLEUM & NATURAL GAS

 71. Electrical Installation:

-Rule: If electrical equipment is used on a vehicle (including trailers)
+- Rule: If electrical equipment is used on a vehicle (including trailers) for transporting petroleum (other than petroleum Class C), the following precautions must be taken:

 -